luca-heltai/bare-dealii-app/README.md

 application just as you would do with the deal.II library.

 Modify the TARGET variable in the CMakeLists.txt to your application name.
-A library named ./tests/${TARGET}lib will be generated together with the executable when you compile your application.
+Two libraries named ./tests/${TARGET}lib and ./tests/${TARGET}lib.g will be generated together with the executable when you compile your application.

-**After** you have compiled your application, you can run
+After you have compiled your application, you can run

-	make setup_tests
+	make test

+or

 	ctest

 to start the testsuite.